 7.3.3.3 Triggered location

 The Triggered location is the capability of providing LALS based location information when specific network or service events related to the target occur.
-While IRI generated by the event that also triggers the LALS may have the location information included (in the form of cell ID), the LALS may provide additional location parameters, such as the target geo-location, velocity, etc. (see R6.3 – 270 of TS 33.126 [3]).
+While IRI generated by the event that also triggers the LALS may have the location information included (in the form of cell ID), LALS may provide additional location parameters, such as the target geo-location, velocity, etc. (see R6.3 – 270 of TS 33.126 [3]).The triggered location reporting utilizes the immediate location variant.

-The LALS triggered location architecture in Figures 7.3-2 and 7.3-3 depicts the LTF.
+The LALS triggered location architecture in Figures 7.3-2 and 7.3-3 depicts the Location Triggering Functin (LTF).
 The LTF is an IRI-TF and resides in the same NF (e.g. AMF) that has the IRI-POI or in an MDF2.
-The LTF is responsible for triggering the LI-LCS Client when a specific event related to the target is observed at the IRI-POI or received at the MDF2.
+The LTF is responsible for triggering the IRI-POI in the LI-LCS Client when a specific event related to the target is observed at the co-located IRI-POI or received at the MDF2 in which the LTF is residing.

 Figure 7.3-2 depicts the architecture of Triggered Location for IRI acquisition and delivery for the case when the LTF is residing in the same NF that has the IRI-POI reporting IRI events for the target.